 As a populous (projected to overtake China as the world's most populous country within the next five years) and fast-growing economy that remains only a fifth the size of the Chinese economy, India's strategic advantage is clearly in promoting a multipolar Asia in a multipolar world.
 That is what India strongly desires.

-The Silk and Spice Routes
+Figure 1: The Ancient Silk Road and the Spice Route